Wally Carr: Career

-With over twelve fights overseas in countries including, Zambia, New Zealand, Indonesia, Papua New Guinea and Fiji, Wally Carr got his first crack at a world champion, his 96th fight, when he fought Korean Super-Middleweight, Chong-Pal Park, the then current IBF's world Super-Middleweight champion, in Seoul in 1984.
-Wally lost on points.
+With over twelve fights overseas in countries including, Zambia, New Zealand, Indonesia, Papua New Guinea, and Fiji, Carr got his first crack at a world champion, his 96th fight, when he fought Korean Super-Middleweight, Chong-Pal Park, the then current IBF's world Super-Middleweight champion, in Seoul in 1984.
+Carr lost on points.
 Despite Pal Park being a world champion, this fight was not a world title bout but a ten-round non-title fight.
 Had Carr won, he may have received a rematch with the world title at stake then.

 Wally's fighting career spanned Super-Bantamweight to Heavyweight.
 He fought in 13 divisions, starting out at 8 stone 10 lbs and finishing up at 14 stone 10 lbs.
 His titles include NSW Welterweight Champion, Australasian Light Middleweight Champion, Australian Junior Middleweight Champion, Australian Middleweight Champion, Commonwealth (British Empire) Middleweight Champion, Australian Super-Middleweight Champion, Australian Light-Heavyweight Champion and Oriental Middleweight Champion.